DomainWarrior/tweet_bot/README.md

 # tweet_bot
+ A Twitter bot made with python, tweepy api and json!

-Make sure you change the credentials.py to your access tokens from twitter. (twitter development)
+Please make sure you have those packages installed! (pip install tweepy) (pip install python 3.8) Make sure you change the credentials.py to your access tokens from twitter (twitter development)

 Tweet bot's features:
   Auto tweet set timer and let it go (you may get banned for constantly spamming so dont change the timer unless you accept that)